devclokoja/devclokoja-blog/README.md

   - Head to https://hashnode.com and create an account
   - Head to https://hashnode.com/devblog and create your personal Devblog [If you get stuck, please read the docs or contact Support]
   - Now you should have your blog on `<your username>.hashnode.dev`
-- Contact any member of the Technical Writing team on [Zulip](https://oscafrica.zulipchat.com/) or Bolaji on [Twitter](https://twitter.com/iambolajiayo) to request access to the blog
+- Contact the DevCLokoja Lead Bolaji on [Facebook](https://facebook.com/iambolajiayo) to request access to the blog

-> PS: You need to be a chapter lead to request for access
+> PS: You need to be a member to request for access

 - Write your article on Hashnode like so: